negativenagesh/ArogyaMitra/README.md

 * The base_retriever for retrieving documents from Pinecone.

 This setup enables efficient retrieval of compressed and contextually relevant information from documents, improving search accuracy and relevance.

+# Setting Up the Question-Answering System in [trials.ipynb](https://github.com/negativenagesh/Medical_Chatbot-Llama2/blob/main/trials.ipynb) briefly

+1. qa

+* Creates a RetrievalQA object for answering questions.

+2. RetrievalQA.from_chain_type

+* Initializes the QA system using:

+3. llm

+* The language model (llm) for generating answers.

+4. chain_type="stuff"

+* Specifies the chain type used for processing queries and retrieving answers.

+5. retriever

+* The retriever object for fetching relevant documents.

+6. chain_type_kwargs

+* Additional configuration parameters for the prompt template.

+This setup allows the QA system to answer questions by retrieving relevant information from documents and generating responses using the specified language model and retrieval strategy.